 Thinking about starting your own business?
-Whether it’s a consulting business or a franchise, being an entrepreneur is exciting but may come with its own set of risks.
+Whether it’s a consulting business or a franchise, being an entrepreneur can be exciting but may come with its own set of risks.
 If you have been thinking about starting a business, here are a few things to consider before making that leap:

 1. Am I passionate about my product or service?
-Let’s face it: the start-up phase is stressful.
+Let’s face it: the start-up phase can be stressful.
 You may find yourself questioning

 whether you’ve made the right decision, especially when the hours are long and the initial profits (if any) are lean.
 As the business